kazurayam/UsingMaterialsInKatalonStudio/README.md

 # How to set up

 This project depends on the jar provided by the Materials project on GitHub.
-The jar files are downloadable from the [`Releases`](https://github.com/kazurayam/Materials/releases) page.
+The jar file is downloadable from the [`Releases`](https://github.com/kazurayam/Materials/releases) page.
 You can import the jar file into your Katalon Studio project as an [External library](https://docs.katalon.com/display/KD/External+Libraries).

-At early Septermber 2019, `${projectDir}/Drivers/Materials-0.72.1.jar` is bundled in this demo project.
+At early Septermber 2019, `${projectDir}/Drivers/Materials-0.72.2.jar` is bundled in this project.

 # Description of codes

 I will describe all test scripts one by one.
 Please retrieve each pages by clicking the links.

+## Applying the Materials library to WebUI Tests

-## Test Cases
+### Test Cases

 - [`webui/TC01_starter`](./docs/webui/TC01_starter.md)
 - [`webui/TC02_MaterialRepository`](./docs/webui/TC02_MaterialRepository.md)